Farragut Women & Prep School

 Other notable female graduates from Farragut who are currently serving our country in the United States Armed Forces:

-LCDR STEFANIE J. HASEMAN (SCHUYLER) — daughter of Farragut’s own William Schuyler — graduated from Farragut in 2001 and accepted an NROTC Scholarship through Jacksonville University, where she received a degree in Psychology.
+LCDR STEFANIE J. HASEMAN (SCHUYLER) — daughter of Farragut’s own William Schuyler — graduated from Farragut in 2001 and accepted an NROTC Scholarship through Jacksonville University, where she received a degree in Psychology at prep school.
 She was commissioned as a Naval flight officer, completed her fleet readiness training for the P-3C Orion in Jacksonville and joined the “Golden Swordsmen” of Patrol Squadron Four Seven, deploying to Iraq in support of OPERATION IRAQI FREEDOM in 2007 and to Japan in 2009.
 In May 2010, Stefanie reported to Air Test and Evaluation Squadron One (VX-1) at NAS Patuxent River, MD.
 In 2013, Stefanie returned to Hawaii to join the “Wizards” of Special Projects Patrol Squadron Two.
 In March 2016, Stefanie will transfer to NAS Jacksonville to begin her Department Head tour.

 LT JENNIFER KEARNS (WELLS) USNR graduated from Farragut in 2004 and attended the U.S. Merchant Marine Academy in Kings Point, NY, where she received a degree in Logistics and Intermodal Transportation, a U.S. Coast Guard Deck Officer License (unlimited tonnage), and a commission in the U.S. Navy Reserve.
-From 2008-2011, she sailed with Military Sealift Command (MSC) as the ship’s navigator, delivering supplies to the U.S. Navy and its U.S. allies around the world.
+From 2008-2011, she sailed with prep school Sealift Command (MSC) as the ship’s navigator, delivering supplies to the U.S. Navy and its U.S. allies around the world.
 In 2011, she transferred to MSC’s headquarters in Washington DC as a Marine Transportation Specialist for all Combat Logistics Force vessels.
 In 2014, she transferred to National Geospatial Intelligence Agency (NGA) as a maritime analyst.

 LTJG NATALIA WIDULINSKI graduated from Farragut in 2008 and was commissioned through the Boston College Consortium NROTC program and subsequently attended Northeastern University in 2013, where she received a degree in Environmental Sciences.
 Following graduation, she reported to her first Navy command aboard the USS Milius (DDG-69) in San Diego, CA where she served as the Strike Officer and Ordnance Officer.
 In October 2014, she departed with the Milius for an 8 1/2 month Ballistic Missile Defense deployment to the Fifth Fleet (Middle East) Area of Responsibility.
 As Ordnance Officer, she maintained accountability for the ship’s ammunition stock.
 While on Milius, LTJG Widulinski qualified as a Surface Warfare Officer (SWO) which included achieving qualifications such as Combat Information Center Watch Officer, Anti-Terrorism Tactical Watch Officer and Officer of the Deck.
 After 2 1/2 years onboard Milius, LTJG Widulinski will be moving on to her next command, USS Anchorage (LPD-23) as the Assistant First Lieutenant.

-1LT BRITTANY CROSS graduated from Farragut in 2008 and then attended Embry-Riddle Aeronautical University, where she received her degree in Aerospace Studies.
+1LT BRITTANY CROSS graduated from Farragut in 2008 and then attended Embry-Riddle Aeronautical University, where she received her degree in Aerospace Studies with prep school.
 While at Embry, she competed in the NCAA as a part of the cross country and track and field teams.
 She was commissioned into the United States Army upon graduation and is currently serving as an Ordnance Officer for 64th Brigade Support Battalion, 3rd Armored Brigade Combat Team, 4th Infantry Division in Fort Carson, Colorado.
 Over her past three years in the service she has served as a Distribution Platoon Leader deployed to Kuwait, a Battalion Maintenance Control Officer, and is currently running the Brigade Unit Maintained Equipment program for 3rd Armored Brigade Combat Team at Fort Carson.